 The Caribbean Boulevard bridge improvements consist of expanding the existing bridge crossing the C-100 Canal with a longer and wider bridge to improve traffic safety (separate pedestrian and vehicle traffic) and to enhance the conveyance capacity of the canal.
 The latter will serve two very important environmental and water quality functions for the community: (1) improve the canal's overall functions and benefits to the surrounding sub-basin drainage areas in terms of increasing conveyance capacity; and (2) better level of service protection for the residential area storm water discharge into the canal during major storm events.
-This project by Miami-Dade County is scheduled to commence in the Fall 2018 and is scheduled for completion in 2020.
+This project by Miami-Dade County commenced in the Fall 2015 and is scheduled for completion in 2017.